ststefa/zookeeper/README.md

     `pytest`

-## Implementation
+### Implementation

-### Overview
+#### Overview

 This implements a fictive "zookeeper service".
 It consists of a configurable list of animals with arbitrary "status" compiled from a list of - also configurable - words (see zookeeper.conf).

-The purpose is to simulate an asynchronuous (aka non-blocking) workload.
+The purpose is to simulate an asynchronuous (aka non-blocking) processing of a workload.
 Animals can be listed - which returns information about available animals - and queried - which returns an approximation of their current status.
 Note that any query will result in a discrete status, even when invoked for the same animal multiple times.

-### Usage
+#### Usage

-The "REST API" implements the following endpoints
+The "API" implements the following endpoints

 `/animals`